-Under the 2-year induction arrangements, full-time ECTs will have 2 formal assessments of their practice carried out, one at the end of the first year and a final assessment at the end of the second year.
+Under DfE 2-year statutory induction arrangements, full-time ECTs will have 2 formal assessments of their practice, one at the end of a fully completed first year and a final assessment at the end of the fully completed second year.
 For part-time ECTs, these are carried out on an FTE basis.
-Additionally, at the end of each term where a formal assessment is not due, a progress review is to be completed for each ECT.
-If an ECT leaves post partway through induction. an interim assessment will be required in order to provide the next inducting school with a picture of an ECTs progress and development targets (see below).
+Additionally, at the end of each period where a formal assessment is not due, a progress review is to be completed for each ECT.
+If an ECT leaves post partway through induction and before a formal assessment point, an interim assessment will be required in order to provide the next inducting school with an up to date picture of an ECTs progress against the government teacher standards and development targets for the following period.

 .